JohnZorc/baby_names_website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Hello this is a react application edited by John Zorc
+Hello this is a react application edited by John Zorc.